-According to Gartner, B2B marketing campaigns that integrate four or more digital channels will outperform single or dual-channel programs by 300%.
-By engaging customers on the channels they frequent most, it increases the likelihood they will interact more with an organization.
+According to Gartner, B2B marketing campaigns that integrate four or more digital channels will outperform single- or dual-channel programs by 300%.
+Engaging customers on the channels they frequent most increases the likelihood they will interact more with an organization.
 Lead scoring and lead management are a part of this stage and we see specific strategies hone in on the right targeting and segmentation strategies that create the best audiences, based on each contact’s specific interests.

 The marketing team becomes more mature and begins tracking behaviors.
 If forms or pages are abandoned, they can do testing to better optimize their emails, landing pages and web experiences.
 They become smarter about their customer’s interests.
 They begin nurturing them by providing adaptive, more personalized campaigns designed to guide customers toward a specific experience path based on their interactions.

-#3 Relationship Marketing shows marketers embracing more AI-driven decision making to increase repeat purchases.
+Relationship marketing shows marketers embracing more AI-driven decision making to increase repeat purchases.
 Customer experiences are connected across marketing channels, increasing the relevancy of their marketing programs and offers.

 At the heart of this stage are advanced segmentation, strong ABM programs that increase marketing and sales alignment, send-time optimization, AI-driven offers and intelligent orchestration.
 This is very sophisticated marketing at this state of excellence.
 If you’re a B2B marketer, you’re likely enjoying great returns as B2B buyers who consume highly consistent information across multiple supplier channels are 4x more likely to complete a high value, low-regret purchase.

 There’s much more that should be considered.
-Data silos among marketing, sales and service can inflict a lot of pain on customers when the right hand of your organization doesn’t know what the left hand knows.
-The Experience Economy requires marketers to think beyond the traditional bounds of marketing, otherwise, this stage hits a wall.
-Remember, customers today only see a single brand experience.
+Data silos among marketing, sales and customer service can inflict a lot of pain on customers when the right hand of your organization doesn’t know what the left hand knows.
+The Experience Economy requires marketers to think beyond the traditional bounds of marketing; otherwise, this stage hits a wall.
+Remember: Customers today only see a single brand experience.
 Nonetheless, most organizations still do not connect marketing, sales and service together, leaving gaps across the full experience.

 In the Experience Economy, the customer experience is the new battleground.
 Not having data connected among marketing, sales and service puts your organization at risk of losing valuable cross-sell and upsell opportunities.
 It’s frustrating and infuriating your customers because of disruptions to their experience.
 “To the customer, it’s all one big team: Customers don’t care which department they talk to when they need help.
 They just want to get their questions answered and their problems resolved.”
 (Forbes)

-#4 Lifecycle Engagement is all about delivering a unified brand experience across all customer touchpoints.
-The ultimate goal is to maximize customer lifetime value and reduce customer churn by delivering a relevant, consistent and timely experience at each customer touchpoint.
-Central to this stage in the journey is a data-first approach that connects customer intelligence across marketing, sales, commerce, service and loyalty systems.
+Lifecycle engagement is all about delivering a unified brand experience across all customer touchpoints.
+The ultimate goal is to maximize customer lifetime value and reduce customer churn by delivering a relevant, consistent, and timely experience at each customer touchpoint.
+Central to this stage in the journey is a data-first approach that connects customer data across marketing, sales, ecommerce, customer service, and customer loyalty systems.

-With this comprehensive understanding of customers, marketers, sales reps and service reps are better able to have contextually relevant interactions with customers.
-Every time your customer engages with your brand, it increase your ability to outcompete your rivals in the market.
+With this comprehensive customer understanding, marketers, sales reps, and service reps are better able to have contextually relevant interactions with customers.
+Every time your customer engages with your brand, it increases your ability to outperform your rivals in the market.

-One of our customers, Enigen, saw some amazing results by connecting their data across their marketing, sales and service teams.
+One of our customers, Enigen, saw some amazing results by connecting their data across their marketing, sales, and customer service teams.
 The Path to Marketing Excellence in B2B is not an easy path, but it’s a rewarding one.